 Jin Ming currently has progressed to Year 1 of the SIM-UOL BSc Computing and Information Systems programme (academic direction by Goldsmiths) in September 2017, after completed the IFP in the same year.

 Entry point to degree programme

-This programme will equip students with the skills and knowledge required for undergraduate study with a structured learning experience with academic focus via the foundation courses such Economics, Mathemathics and Statistics.
+This programme will equip students with the skills and knowledge required for undergraduate study with a structured learning experience with academic focus via the foundation courses such Economics, Mathematics and Statistics.

-These subjects develop a strong academic foundation for students entering university to pursue business, management, financial and related course.
+These subjects develop a strong academic foundation for students entering university to pursue business, management, finance and related courses.

 Upon successful completion of the International Foundation Programme, students will gain guaranteed entry to any LSE-led degree and other degree programmes from UOL International Programmes in SIM.
 Completion of the IFP also fulfils entry requirements for many undergraduate degrees in the UK and other countries.

 Classes are conducted 2-4hours and 5 days a week They are delivered in a mix of classes, tutorials, lab sessions and discussion.
-All is 100% face-to-face teaching.
+All classes conducted are 100% face-to-face teaching.